Tobercurry, Ireland

 When we asked people what advice they would give someone preparing to move to Tobercurry, they said:

 "Tobercurry is an attractive town located in County Sligo in the North West of Ireland.
 It is known for its beautiful landscapes and its warm and friendly atmosphere.
 When considering retiring in Tobercurry, it is important to note that the cost of living is relatively low and there are a number of amenities and services which would be beneficial for retirees.
 Good transport links make it easy to get to and from the town and surrounding area.
 There is also a host of leisure and recreational activities available, from golf and fishing to walking and cycling.
-It is also important to bear in mind that the weather can be unpredictable and occasionally inclement," said one expat who made the move to Tobercurry.
+It is also important to bear in mind that the weather can be unpredictable and occasionally inclement," commented one expat who made the move to Tobercurry.

 Get Quote